New South Wales premiere status is required.

 The film-maker waives any right to screening fees or royalties from the festival by submitting to the festival.

 Films are preferably to be in English but films that are not in English may still be selected if the story is still comprehensible for English speaking audiences and dialogue is not fundamental to the narrative.
-Films may be subtitled at the discretion and expense of the film-maker.
+Films may be subtitled at the discretion and expense of the film-make.
+Subtitles need to be burned into the film's image not provided as a separate file.

 Applicants are to submit to the category that describes their residence (eg regional NSW, Australian or International) and that approximates the running time of their film regardless of the films genre.
-The organizers will then categorize the film into the various genre categories e.g. live action drama, animation, doco, experimental, unconventional, art films, sci-fi, horror, fantasy, comedy films etc. The films will then be grouped and judged in the festival on the basis of their genre,duration and regional category.
-Film-makers can nominate the genre of the film on their FilmFreeway project page and the organizers will take that as final determination of the genre and may also consult with the film-maker in regard to the genre of the film where necessary.
+The organizers will then categorize the film into the various genre categories e.g. live action drama, animation, doco, experimental, unconventional, art films, sci-fi, horror, fantasy, comedy films etc. The films will then be grouped and judged in the festival on the basis of their genre, duration and regional category.
+Film-makers can nominate the genre of the film on their FilmFreeway project page and the organizers will take that into consideration when determining the genre of the film and may consult with the film-maker in regard to the genre of the film where necessary.

 Awards will be given based upon genre and length and region.
 For example, these will include: